nicky-nym/nicky-nym.github.io/pages/cities.md

   * **As supply increases, consumption goes up.**
     * The <a name="jevons"></a>**Jevons paradox**, or Jevons effect, says that if it becomes possible to use a resource more and more efficiently, then instead of using less of the resource, people actually use more.
 Total consumption increases because demand increases as efficiency drives the costs down.
     * <a name="induced-demand"></a>**Induced demand** says that as the supply of a resource increases, more of it will be consumed.
 If you add a new lane to a congested highway, it does not result in reduced congestion and faster trips, but instead results in an increase in the total number of trips made.
 Induced demand might be better described as **latent demand**.
 The demand was actually there all along, there was just a lack of supply to meet the demand.
 The concept of induced demand is often used as an argument against increasing roadway traffic capacity.
 I think this is misguided.
-The existance of latent demand is a sign that we should be striving to increase the supply of transportation capacity, and increase [Kinematic Range](#kinematic-range).[^wiki_induced_demand]
+The existence of latent demand is a sign that we should be striving to increase the supply of transportation capacity, and increase [Kinematic Range](#kinematic-range).[^wiki_induced_demand]

   * **Some aspects of a city scale linearly.**